Baker announces 4-phase approach to reopening economy, says Mass. is ‘trending in right direction’

-BOSTON (WHDH) - Gov. Charlie Baker on Monday announced a four-phase approach to reopening the economy and said that Massachusetts is “trending in the right direction” with regards to key coronavirus statistics that dictate when it will be safe to start taking steps toward a new normal.
+BOSTON (WHDH) - Gov. Charlie Baker on Monday announced a four-phase approach to reopening the economy that could begin as early as next week and said that Massachusetts is “trending in the right direction” with regards to key coronavirus statistics that dictate when it will be safe to start taking steps toward a new normal.

 RELATED: Some non-essential businesses reopening in New Hampshire amid coronavirus pandemic

-About 12,000 COVID-19 tests were administered over the weekend with just nine percent of individuals testing positive for the virus, Baker said during a news conference at the State House.
-The state’s COVID-19 hospitalization rate has also dipped to four percent.
+About 12,000 COVID-19 tests were administered over the weekend with just 9 percent of individuals testing positive for the virus, Baker said during a news conference at the State House.
+The state’s COVID-19 hospitalization rate has also dipped to 4 percent.

 “That’s obviously a pretty big drop from where we were a month ago,” Baker said.
 “The weekend’s data represents downward trends across many of our key metrics, which is encouraging…we’re trending in the right direction.”

-Baker has repeatedly said that Massachusetts will not reopen until his administration sees a “sustained downward trend” in positive test rates, hospitalization rates, ICU capacity, and fatalities.
+Baker has repeatedly said that Massachusetts will not begin reopening on May 18 unless his administration has seen a “sustained downward trend” in positive test rates, hospitalization rates, ICU capacity, and fatalities.
 He added that he would like to “see a few more days” of declining statistics before any decisions are made.

 Since Baker announced the formation of the Reopening Advisory Board, members have spoken with associations and community coalitions that represent more 110,000 businesses and more than 10 million workers across Massachusetts.